-The Faculty-in-Residence program provides residents the opportunity to interact with faculty members in a unique setting—the residence hall.
-Dr. Amy Rock is currently our Faculty-in-Residence.
-She holds regularly scheduled office hours, hosts programs, and collaborates with other Humboldt faculty on programming in the halls.
-The Faculty-in-Residence program is currently offered in Sunset Hall, and will be adding an additional space in 2015-16 in the Creekview Apartments.
+The Faculty-in-Residence and Staff-in-Residence program provides residents the opportunity to interact with faculty members in a unique setting—the residence hall.
+Dr. Amy Rock is our Faculty-in-Residence and Dr. John Johnson is our Staff-in-Residence.
+They hold regularly scheduled office hours, hosts programs, and collaborates with other Humboldt faculty on programming in the halls.
+The Faculty-in-Residence and Staff-in-Residence programs are currently offered in Sunset Hall and Creekview Apartments.

 What activities are available?